georgiee/coding-for-kids/slides.md

 ---
 ^ A drawbot.

-^ This is an toy which every kid starting with 4 years can build.
+^ This is a toy that every kid starting with 4 years can build.
 ## [fit] Drawbot

 ---
 ^ The parts cost less than 2 EUR

-^ You have three legs made of pens, a battery and a motor with an unbalanced weight rotating.
+^ You have three legs made of pens, a battery and a rotating motor.

-^ Don't forget to decorate the bot so it looks like an animal and the like.

 ^ And then magic happens.